oleksabor/atropos/readme.md

 Please note that by defailt server logs *every* user time consumption even if it was not configured to be restricted with curfew.

-It was built using packages below
+It was built on .NETFramework,Version=v4.7.2 using packages below
 * LibLog to add logging framework abstraction
 * ling2db to store data in the Sqlite database
 * NLog to log data.
 However it can be changed to any of logging package that is supported by LibLog